jgwagenfeld/TUBA_V2/docs/_build/html/_sources/Installation.rst.txt

 To download here:
 `Salome-Meca <http://code-aster.org/V2/spip.php?article303>`_

-Tested Versions:

-#.
-Salome-Meca 2015.2
-#.
-Salome-Meca 2016

-Older Versions before 2014 probably won't work as the synthax for the salome-script has changed.
+The SM2017 branch only works with the Salome-Meca2017 version, Older Versions won't work as the synthax for the salome-script has changed.

 Download TUBA from Github